-In general, the Bayesian paradigm has a number of pronounced benefits when it comes to estimation of binary and categorical data models.
-Besides the usual conveniences of Bayesian uncertainty quantification and easy implementation of model extensions, it is well known that Bayesian methods are useful to resolve the issue of \textit{perfect separation}.
+\pkg{UPG} is especially well suited for analysis of imbalanced data, as the implemented algorithms make efficient posterior simulation possible in these settings.
+Bayesian analysis of imbalanced data has so far not been the focus of any package released in \proglang{R} while being a highly relevant problem in applied statistics (\citealp{johndrow2019mcmc, fruhwirth2020ultimate}).
+In general, the Bayesian paradigm has a number of pronounced benefits when it comes to estimation of binary and categorical data regression models.
+Besides the intuitive appeal of Bayesian uncertainty quantification, it is well known that Bayesian methods are useful in situations characterized by \textit{perfect separation}.
 This phenomenon occurs when a given covariate (quasi-)perfectly separates the outcome variable of interest.
 To avoid that parameters drift off to $\pm \infty$ in such scenarios, frequentist statistics suggests for instance penalized likelihood methods (\citealp{heinze2002solution}).
-In a Bayesian context, the combination of a potentially 'problematic' likelihood with a weakly informative prior with finite support automatically resolves the issue of perfect separation \citep{gelman2008weakly, rainey2016dealing}.
-Tightly related to the occurence of perfect separation are scenarios where certain outcome categories are observed only very rarely or not at all.
-For similar reasons as outlined above, Bayesian inference helps researchers to avoid implausible parameter estimates in these cases.
-In fact, \pkg{UPG} is especially well suited for estimation in such imbalanced data scenarios, as the implemented algorithms will offer a high level of efficiency even for extremely imbalanced data sets (\citealp{fruhwirth2020ultimate}).
+In a Bayesian context, the combination of a potentially ill-defined likelihood function with a weakly informative prior with finite support usually suffices to resolve the issues related to perfect separation \citep{gelman2008weakly, rainey2016dealing}.
+Tightly related to the occurrence of perfect separation are scenarios where certain outcome categories are observed only very rarely or not at all.
+For similar reasons, Bayesian inference is often able to avoid implausible parameter estimates in these cases.